areeb-beigh/PyMaths/README.md

 conversions.
 This software comprises of most of the available conversion types and units.
 Some other features include factorials, permutations and combinations, trigonometric functions and trigonometric identities.

+28/03/16 - Migrated from Python 2 to Python 3

 <hr>
 ## Contributing